BlenderCN-Org/blendervr-projection/README.md

 ========

 This is the main scene where your VR environment is.
 We need to add a specific camera rig to the scene in order to the scripts to work.
+This scene width and height parameters need to be square (ideally a power of 2 like 1024x1024) so that the cubemap capturing is correct.

 Logic Bricks
 ------------